ctdk/goiardi/README.md

 Chef is copyright (c) 2008-2014 Chef Software (formerly Opscode, Inc.) and its various contributors.

+The `depgraph` and `digraph` packages are vendored from Hashicorp's terraform package, and is under the Mozilla Public License version 2.0.
+The MPL is included in those directories and applies only to those files.

 Thanks go out to the fine folks of Opscode and the Chef community for all their hard work.